axnsan12/drf-yasg/README.rst

 Background
 **********

-``OpenAPI 2.0``, ‘formerly known as’ ``Swagger``, is a format designed to encode information about a Web API into an easily parsable schema that can then be used for rendering documentation, generating code, etc.
+``OpenAPI 2.0``/``Swagger`` is a format designed to encode information about a Web API into an easily parsable schema that can then be used for rendering documentation, generating code, etc.

 More details are available on `swagger.io <https://swagger.io/>`__ and on the `OpenAPI 2.0 specification page <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md>`__.

 From here on, the terms “OpenAPI” and “Swagger” are used interchangeably.

 Swagger in Django Rest Framework
 ================================

-Since Django Rest 3.7, there is now `built in support <http://www.django-rest-framework.org/api-guide/schemas/>`__ for automatic OpenAPI (Swagger) 2.0 schema generation.
-However, this generation is based on the `coreapi <http://www.coreapi.org/>`__ standard, which for the moment is vastly inferior to OpenAPI in both support and features.
+Since Django Rest 3.7, there is now `built in support <http://www.django-rest-framework.org/api-guide/schemas/>`__ for automatic OpenAPI 2.0 schema generation.
+However, this generation is based on the `coreapi <http://www.coreapi.org/>`__ standard, which for the moment is vastly inferior to OpenAPI in both features and tooling support.
 In particular, the OpenAPI codec/compatibility layer provided has a few major problems:

 * there is no support for documenting response schemas and status codes
 * nested schemas do not work properly